 Process automation gives banks a key advantage in the marketplace.
 The technology, says CEB TowerGroup, “facilitates end-to-end automation of processes in the collections process to help banks manage large volumes of loans.”

 There are four collections phases that organizations can use process automation to optimize:

-Organizations tend to manage these collections phases using siloed departments and technology that gets separated by organizational and geographic boundaries.
-Process automation systems help to address this issue by integrating tools, systems and data used by banks across the collections cycle into one cohesive system.
+Organizations tend to manage these collection phases using siloed departments and technology that gets separated by organizational and geographic boundaries.
+Process automation systems help to address this issue by integrating tools, systems, and data used by banks across the collections cycle into one cohesive system.

 Process automation delivers a number of benefits when applied to some or all of your collections cycle, allowing organizations to:

 - Complete key tasks in less time or automate them entirely.

 - Gain insight into the whole collections and recovery cycle at once.

 - Cut costs by eliminating wasteful, lengthy or repetitive actions.